 As a project manager for the city of San Jose’s public art program, Rubin also views The Dancing Cat as a way to activate downtown by way of tactical urbanism, working with local artists to promote a social cause.

-Husband-and-wife artists Roan Victor and Sean Boyles, who own The Arsenal art supply store on The Alameda, were commissioned to paint a series of expansive panels with paint-and-ink renderings of their own cats for the café.
-From left to right, the banners depict Stretch, Mean Gene, Leeloo and Homes, all on their hind legs as though batting at cat toys.
+Husband-and-wife artists Roan Victor and Sean Boyles, who own The Arsenal art supply store on The Alameda, were commissioned by the café to paint a series of expansive panels with paint-and-ink renderings of their own cats: Stretch, Mean Gene, Leeloo and Homes, depicted on their hind legs as though batting at cat toys.

 “The city is really looking at how to create responsible development,” says Rubin, who oversaw Mineta San Jose International Airport’s widely acclaimed art installations.
 “This is an opportunity for community development, in that sense.
 And to get cats adopted.”